Breaking into Game Design

 This is by far the most important because it's the best way to get an understanding of what game design is really about, and it's also the most useful for showing an interviewer what you are capable of.

 You don't have to make a colossal game with 3D graphics and online multiplayer.
 Don’t try that.
 Start as simple as possible.
 If you know how to code, or are willing to learn, make a simple puzzle game or platformer with a few levels.
 If coding isn't your thing, try a program like Game Maker or Game Salad which don't require you to write code.
-If you're more ambitious or like to code, Unity is a powerful engine that is quickly becoming a popular staple for many studios, especially smaller ones.
-There's a free version, and a great extension called Playmaker for non-coders.
+If you like to code, Unity is a powerful engine that has quickly become one of the industry leaders alongside Unreal Engine.

 Or don't use a computer at all – make a card game or a board game.
 Print it yourself or use a service like Game Crafter.
 Plenty of designers draw inspiration from a host of board games and design them in their spare time.
 Plenty of my lunches have been spent playing board game prototypes my friends have designed (and sometimes they end up published).